Our future

 Rwanda, a nation that has extended us such a warm welcome, is where we are educating these girls who will grow to become Afghanistan's new generation of female leaders.
 As we set down roots here, we have not lost sight of our intention to one day return to Kabul and complete our construction of a new campus in the heart of the city, with the aspiration of operating our Rwandan and Afghan facilities in tandem.

-We recognize, however, that the need for quality education is far larger than what we’d ever be able to meet on a physical campus — a reality shown in stark relief in our 2023 admissions numbers.
+We recognize, however, that the need for quality education is far larger than what we can ever meet on a physical campus — a reality shown in stark relief in our 2023 and 2024 admissions numbers.
 This is why we’ve been actively working on innovating ways to reach girls in Afghanistan and around the world.

 If these girls can’t come to SOLA, we will find opportunities to bring SOLA to them, including digitally: in March 2024, we launched our online academy SOLAx, which brings app-based education to Afghan girls worldwide.
-As SOLAx came online, we opened our 2024 admissions season.
+As SOLAx came online, we opened our 2024 admissions season which yielded the most applications in our school’s history.

 We are working to build a global network of sisterhood, a network of compassionate and confident young Afghan women who will be well-prepared to return to Afghanistan and rebuild their homeland.